mgoessen/tails-workshop/tails.md

 Try to connect to a few of those websites.
 You may notice that there is nothing illegal here, just classical new websites that offer a direct access through Tor to increase their users security, or whistleblowing platforms (even Facebook offers a direct access to Tor users !).

 If you check where you traffic goes through, you will notice that those websites use 6 hops to connect (instead of 3) and the real location of the website is hidden.
-That is one of the reasons Tor is widely used for whisterblowing platforms: it allows to improves user and plateform security is the same time by making both untracable [^OnionServices].
+That is one of the reasons Tor is widely used for whisterblowing platforms: it allows to improve user and plateform security is the same time by making both untracable [^OnionServices].

 [^OnionServices]: It also provide nice security properties, such as build-in encryption similar to HTTPS.
 See <https://tb-manual.torproject.org/onion-services/>, <https://support.torproject.org/onionservices/>.

-**Please note that Tails include some additional security measures around the Tor Browser: it can only read and write files stored in the Tor Browser directory** (and on its persistent version that we will configure latter).
+**Please note that Tails includes some additional security measures around the Tor Browser: it can only read and write files stored in the Tor Browser directory** (and on its persistent version that we will configure latter).
 This is a security measure: in case the Tor Browser is compromised, it will only have access to the files stored in this directory.

 [//]: # (TODO: New Identity)